Read This First

 Prompt 5: Produce a syllogism at least 25 lines long in both its symbolic form and instantiated form.

-The section turns on Instantiated Form and Complex Property Syllogism.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Instantiated Form and Complex Property Syllogism in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Instantiated Form distinct from Complex Property Syllogism.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Instantiated Form distinct from Complex Property Syllogism.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Premise 1